astropenguin/naoj-open/README.md

 # naoj-open

-A mini tool for macOS to connect naoj-open with the weekly key.
+Mini tool for macOS to connect naoj-open with the weekly key.

 ## Usage